 After that sale, my wife and I wanted to get back to Seattle, and, quite honestly, with two kids under age three at the time, I needed some time to breathe.
 Once me we made the decision to return to Seattle, I found a great position at Microsoft working on the launch of Azure, and eventually moving on to building out the developer ecosystem for Windows Phone, and having responsibility for product management of the developer platform and developer tools.
 I had a great time working on Windows Phone, but was recruited away by Amazon to run product management for the Kindle reader software experience.

 I have a very dusty engineering degree and an economics degree from the University of Pennsylvania, as well as an MBA from The Wharton School of Business.
 I have to be honest, I’m not sure I’m using any of what I learned in school. 🙂

-In my free time, I listen to music, read a ton, mess around with Python & C#, train for Ironman and half Ironman distance triathlons, mountain bike racing, and, most importantly, spend time with my wife and three awesome kids.
+In my free time, I listen to music, read a ton, train for long course triathlons and mountain bike races, mess around with Python & C#, and, most importantly, spend time with my wife and three awesome kids.

 You can follow me on Twitter.
 I can also be reached at blwatson [AT] gmail